AsociacionDrupalES/DrupalCamp2025/README.md

 Get a copy of the database and files and put them in
 ```
 ddev start
+# Get dependencies:
 ddev composer install

+# Import a the base DB:
 ddev import-db --file=database-file.sql.gz

+# Ensure you are up to date in terms of configration:
+ddev drush cim -y

+# Access to the site
 ddev drush uli
 ```